jadebustos/ocp-science/hands-on-lab-script/applications/pi.md

 This will execute the pi calculator with the default values of:

 - THREADS: Number of threads/processes to be used to calculate pi (Default: 1 thread)
-- DECIMALS: Number of Pi's decimals (Default: 10 decimals)
+- DIGITS: Number of Pi's digits (Default: 10 digits)

 > ![TIP](../imgs/tip-icon.png) **__TIP__**: When the pod finished upload a file to the bucket with the number pi so you can access the bucket to retrieve it.